Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 Share resources

-Workflows, plans, vaults.
-Grant access to specific users, teams, or share groups inside your org.
+Workflows, plans, artifacts, and Git-backed evidence.
+Grant access inside your org.

-A resource in Viewport is any object that can be shared: a workflow definition, a plan, a context vault, a workflow run, an inbox item.
-Everything that can be shared goes through the same ACL system.
+A resource in Viewport is any object that can be shared or exported: a workflow definition, a plan, a workflow run, an artifact, a review packet, an inbox item, or a team Git Resource.
+Shareable resources go through the same ACL system.
 A polymorphic registry of grants where the subject is a user, a team, or a share group.

 The model